chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks

-2. Access the stack details for the lab setup by clicking on the stack names and selecting the Outputs tab on the stack detail pane.
-1 Stack created the Cloud9 instance - it will have Cloud9 in the stack name.
-Other lab components (VPC, SQS Queue, etc) were created by the other CloudFormation stack.
-You will refer back to output values from this stack during this lab as you make confguration changes.
+2. During this lab you will use outputs from the CloudFormation stacks used to setup the lab environment.
+Event engine will have created two Cloudformation stacks.
+One of the stacks created the Cloud9 instance - it will have aws-cloud9 in the stack name.
+Additional lab components (VPC, SQS Queue, etc) were created by the second CloudFormation stack.
+You will refer back to output values from this stack during this lab.
 Note - the CloudFormation stack names may differ in your event engine account than those shown the screenshots in the lab documentation.

 ![img13](./images/vpce-img13.png)